Spanish-American Colonial Manuscripts

 The Popol Vuh manuscript came to the Newberry along with several other contemporary manuscripts by Francisco Ximenez, all of which are cataloged together as Ayer MS 1515.
 Anyone 14 years or older may see the manuscript; however, for preservation reasons and to limit the light exposure to the manuscript, readers are allocated a maximum of 30 minutes with the original manuscript within our reading room.
-To request a longer time for in-depth research with the original manuscript, please contact Will Hansen, Director of Reader Services, at (312) 255-3527 or via email.
+To request a longer time for in-depth research with the original manuscript, please contact Will Hansen, Roger and Julie Baskes Vice President for Collections and Library Services, at (312) 255-3527 or via email.

 When you arrive at the Newberry, you will need to obtain a Newberry reader’s card by filling out a registration form and presenting a valid photo ID and proof of current address.